LeWaldm/covarianceEquivalence/README.md

 ### Overview

 - best check startHere.m2 and follow the instructions to just explore the results
-- lib/ contains the main computational functions
+- lib/ contains the main computational functions where lib/improvedVersion is the main computational script
 - results/ contains the results, the file names should give enough information about the file contents
 - multiple scripts are found in the root folder; they are also useful, but not core functionality as the scripts in lib/